Juror Information

 Please Note

 If you received a summons to appear, you are to report to the Court, located at 166 East High Avenue, New Philadelphia, Ohio in the Memorial Municipal Building (do not go to the Tuscarawas County Courthouse).
-Although you have been summoned for three dates within a one-week period, you may not be required to serve as a juror on each date listed.
+Although you have been summoned for two weeks, you may not be required to serve as a juror for two full weeks.
 Whether the parties involved in the trial will change their minds about proceeding to trial is something the Court cannot control.

 To find out if you are needed to appear, refer to the Jury Trial Status section below, the Jury Trial Status page, or call 330-343-6797 and press #3, on the evening or night before the scheduled trial.
 Jurors are reminded to check this website frequently as case status may change.